 Shorter stories and one-offs include:

 - Murder She Writes, in which Shelley Winters takes Charlotte Grote on as a personal assistant when she attends a writers' retreat, and they find themselves caught up in a murder mystery.
-(John Allison had announced that a new Murder She Writes story will appear online in late 2014, in between Expecting To Fly and a new Bad Machinery story, but these plans changed and no such story was released.)
+(John Allison had announced that a new Murder She Writes story would appear online in late 2014, in between Expecting To Fly and a new Bad Machinery story, but these plans changed and no such story was released.)

 - THAT, in which Shelley goes to America and weirdness follows.
+(Weirdness involving giant insects, because the title is a reference to Them!)

 - Expecting to Fly, a prequel to Bobbins featuring Shelley, Ryan, and Tim as teenagers in 1996.